risedigital/containers/docs/result.md

 # `Result<T, E>`

-This container represents an optional value.
+This container represents either a _result value_ or an _error value_.
 You can create a `Result<T, E>` by calling either of the following constructors:

 - `Ok('Hello world')`
 - `Err('Failure')`